 People do not necessarily voice their opinion when planning for a trip, potentially creating imbalances in the itinerary.

 It is tiring to jump through multiple platforms when planning for a trip but it is compounded when many people have to do it in parallel.

 It is hard to reach a consensus that appeals to everyone’s needs and preferences and this can ruin planning for a trip.

 We created multiple personas, but here are two of them: a young family planning for a reunion with old friends, as well as a consultant looking to explore her surroundings on a work trip.

 As per our research, we decided on a two-stage solution to maximize decision-making impact and efficiency.

-A question that was continuously asked during our development process was whether or not we had sufficiently validated our problem statement and resulting solution.
+We were continuously asked during our development process if we had sufficiently validated our problem statement and resulting solution.
 Our solution was supposed to not only be intuitive from a UI/UX standpoint, but also to provide a good solution based on our mathematical model.
-We structured a comparative usability test where we observed users planning a trip to London using both a simulation of Pistachio and a direct competitor.
-We then interviewed the participants and asked them to fill out an exit survey.
+Thus, we structured a comparative usability test against Pistachio's leading competitor to gauge the happiness of users.